About Our Online Master of Science in Nursing (MSN)

 Both concentrations prepare graduates to lead and collaborate within complex health care systems.

 Designed to prepare RN’s to serve effectively within their faith communities, this certification is offered either in a traditional classroom setting or online.

 This post-baccalaureate certificate program consists of 12 credits of hybrid coursework, including a practicum.
 There is a mandatory one-day residency orientation in mid-May at the Lancaster, Pa. campus.
-This certification program provides an easy transition into the MSN Leadership & School Nurse track.
+This certification program provides an easy transition into the MSN Leadership & School Nurse concentration.

 Our Unique Approach to Nursing Studies